Update: ‘Production & Release’ section updated.

 Production & Release

-In December last year, Daimler announced that the Mercedes EQB’s production has gone to the Mercedes-Benz Kecskemet plant, Hungary, making it the first pure EV assembled at the site.
-The Hungarian plant of Mercedes-Benz will manufacture the EQB for all the markets except China, which will get its supply from the BBAC joint venture plant in Beijing.
+In December 2020, Daimler announced that the Mercedes EQB’s (global) production has gone to the Mercedes-Benz Kecskemet plant, Hungary, making it the first pure EV assembled at the site.
+Production of the EQB commenced on October 22, 2021.
+The Hungarian plant of Mercedes-Benz manufactures the EQB for all the markets except China, which gets its supply from the BBAC joint venture plant in Beijing.
+This factory will go carbon-neutral by using only green energy sources.
+Production in China had begun a day earlier on October 21, 2021 (via Twitter/MB_Press).

 Mercedes EQB FAQs